 Officials say the blitz is needed to combat a growing problem highlighted by the gang-related machete attack that nearly severed the hands of a Fairfax County teenager and the slaying of a Herndon youth by an assailant believed to be a gang member.

 "The more people addressing this, the more approaches and ideas you have, the better,'' said Tim Murtaugh, a spokesman for Attorney General Jerry W. Kilgore (R).

-But experts are questioning whether the myriad resources amount to overkill, saying too many police officers could trigger turf battles and imperil coordination among agencies.
+But some experts are questioning whether the myriad resources amount to overkill, saying too many officers could trigger turf battles and imperil coordination among agencies.

-Although law enforcement efforts are important, she said, gang prevention is more so.
+Although law enforcement is important, she added, gang prevention is more so.
 "If this is now your huge focus, what were you doing five years ago, when these 18-year-old kids were 13?''
 Paisner said.

 Wes McBride, president of the California Gang Investigators Association and a national expert who has monitored Northern Virginia's anti-gang efforts, said the recent rash of news conferences is typical of communities that realize they have a gang problem.